Eagle10021/Legion-Controller/README.md

 ## 2. Installation & Organization

-For the best experience, it is recommended to keep the application in your `Documents` folder for permanence.
+Note: It is suggested to keep the application in your `Documents` folder to ensure consistent file paths.

 ```bash
 # Clone the repository